-On June 26, 2015, the Supreme Court ruled in Obergefell v.
+On June 26, 2015, the U.S. Supreme Court ruled in Obergefell v.
 Hodges that the 14th Amendment of the U.S. Constitution requires all states to license marriages between two people regardless of their genders.
 All states must recognize marriages lawfully performed in another state or country.

-Jason Dinesen, an enrolled agent in Indianola, Iowa, says that tax filings will be easier due to this ruling because there's "no such thing as same sex marriage anymore."
+Jason Dinesen, an enrolled agent in Indianola, Iowa, says that tax filings will be easier due to this ruling, because there's "no such thing as same-sex marriage anymore."
 From a tax perspective, people are married or they're not.

-All tax returns are prepared and filed using one of the two married filing statuses when taxpayers are married.
-Same sex married couples are eligible for Social Security benefits based on a spouse's earnings history in all 50 states.
+All married persons' tax returns are prepared and filed using one of the two married filing statuses.
+Same-sex married couples are eligible for Social Security benefits based on a spouse's earnings history in all 50 states.
 They're eligible to take leaves of absence from work under the federal Family and Medical Leave Act to care for their spouses, and they're eligible for veteran's benefits as surviving spouses.

 The IRS Definition of "Married"

 The IRS has some pretty specific rules when it comes to determining who's married and who's not.
 Obviously, you must have legally tied the knot.
 But what if you then separate?

 You're still married, according to the IRS, as long as you don't have a final decree or judgment of divorce or a court-ordered decree of separate maintenance by the last day of the tax year.
 Temporary court orders issued during the divorce proceedings don't count, nor do separation agreements you might voluntarily enter into, even if they're filed with the court.
 You can have one or more of these and still be considered married.

 You're still considered married for the entire tax year even if your spouse dies during the tax year.

-You and your spouse do not have to reside together, but you might qualify for the advantageous head of household filing status if you don't and you haven't done so during the last six months of the tax year.
+You and your spouse do not have to reside together, but you might qualify for the advantageous head of household filing status if you don't and haven't done so during the last six months of the tax year.
 You would not have to file a married return in that case.